-The Miros RangeFinder is a high-frequency vertical microwave radar providing sea level, tide, non-directional wave monitoring, ride control and air gap measurements.
+The Miros RangeFinder is a high-frequency vertical microwave radar providing sea level, tide, non-directional wave monitoring and air gap measurements.
 The measurement principle provides accurate measurements undisturbed by fog, rain and water spray (unlike laser sensors).
 The RangeFinder is available as an IoT-based sensor meaning that it is truly plug-and-play, only needing power and an internet connection to give secure access to immediate, real-time data about the ocean state.
 The RangeFinder is now available with Atex IEC Ex certification for use in Zone 1.

 The Miros RangeFinder offers the following benefits:

 RangeFinder emits a microwave frequency modulated (FM) chirp signal and receives the echo from the water surface.
 The signal propagation delay given by the distance from the antenna to the water surface causes a beat signal in the receiver.

 By means of advanced signal processing, the beat frequency is converted to an accurate distance.
 The FM chirp is generated by a digitally synthesised frequency sweep oscillator with absolute frequency linearity and high stability.
 The sensor, therefore, provides accurate range measurements and high long-term stability.